pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

 All actions can be applied from a :ref:`radial menu <ug-radial-menus>`, and many have corresponding :ref:`keyboard shortcuts <ug-keyboard-shortcuts>`.
-The :doc:`Cheat Sheet <CheatSheet>` lists all supported actions along with their names, radial menu icons, and keyboard/controller shortcuts.
+The :ref:`Cheat Sheet <cheat-sheet>` lists all supported actions along with their names, radial menu icons, and keyboard/controller shortcuts.
 The actions are divided into categories, some of which correspond to shelves in the work area.
 Note that some actions do not have corresponding 3D icons; they can be